City looks at ways to help small businesses survive flavored tobacco, e-cigarette bans - The San Francisco Examiner

 As of April, there were 731 tobacco sales permits issued for San Francisco.
 The highest concentration of permits is in District 3, where there are 128, followed by District 6, where there are 122.

-Last year the board and then voters approved a ban on the sale of flavored tobacco products like menthol.
+Last year the board and then voters approved a ban on the sale of flavored tobacco products like menthol cigarettes.
 A report this month from the Department of Public Health said inspections have found 80 percent of businesses are complying with the flavored tobacco sales ban.

 A June 2017 economic impact report estimated businesses would suffer a $50 million annual loss from the flavored tobacco ban.
 The Office of Small Business estimated that businesses would lose another $70 million in annual sales from the ban on e-cigarettes.